THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

 -  initialize your trainer

-   Fisrt, We need to import some classes and methods, define a basic ``__init__()`` method, and register our trainer.
+   First, We need to import some classes and methods, define a basic ``__init__()`` method, and register our trainer.

    .. code:: python